Lula's call for South American unity faces opposing views on Venezuela | Politics

 "I was surprised when you say that what happened in Venezuela is a narrative.
 You already know what we think about Venezuela and about the Venezuelan government," he told the meeting of presidents in comments shared via Instagram live.
 Lacalle Pou said much of the world was "trying to mediate so that democracy is full in Venezuela, that they have human rights, that there are no political prisoners.
 The worst thing we can do is to block out the sun."

-Chilean President Gabriel Boric also told journalists outside the summit that he disagreed with the idea that Venezuela's human rights issues was a "narrative."
-Venezuela's ministry of information did not immediately respond to a request for comment.
+Chilean President Gabriel Boric also told journalists outside the summit that he disagreed with Lula's statements.
+"It's not a narrative construction.
+It is a reality, it is serious," Boric said, adding that respect for human rights was "basic and important" for Chile.

-Some Lula allies defended his move on social media.
-"The re-establishment of relations with Venezuela is a political and economic necessity for Brazil and all of Latin America.
-Ending the sanctions is a matter of justice and humanity," wrote PSOL congressman Glauber Braga on Twitter.
+And he pointed to the 5,000 Venezuelan refugees that live in Chile "who also demand a firm and clear position regarding the fact that human rights must always be respected."
+The meeting's joint statement said the countries were committed to democracy, human rights, sustainable development and social justice, but added that they agreed to respect diversity and the principle of non-interference in internal affairs.

+Maduro said the unity among South America nations should be based on a new multipolar world.
+"There are presidents with diverse visions," he said after the meeting.
+"We have no problem sitting down to talk with any political force or president in a respectful, tolerant dialogue of unity in diversity, that is what we had here," Maduro said.

 INTEGRATION AMID DIFFERENCES Lula urged state banks to work together to finance development and said the region should reduce dependence on "extra-regional currencies" for trade, without mentioning the U.S. dollar.
 He also proposed creating a regional energy market and suggested coordinated actions to tackle climate change.